 the Caravan Project

-What is this Caravan Project that everyone is talking about?
+What is the Caravan Project that is dancing around the globe?

 I’ve had a continuous vision for years, of bringing dancers from around the world together, to dance together, both off and on stage.
 To meet like-minded folk, who have the Tribal spirit, to share the dance and the heart and soul of what makes each of us live day-to-day.